SELECT, TABLE, WITH — retrieve rows from a table or view

 frequently use a workaround involving the automatically

-column, which is not available in
+generated rownum column, which is not available in

 LightDB, to implement the effects of these clauses.)

-appears in the SQL standard, the
+Although FOR UPDATE appears in the SQL standard, the

-standard allows it only as an option of DECLARE CURSOR
+standard allows it only as an option of DECLARE CURSOR.

 LightDB allows it in any SELECT

-query as well as in sub-SELECT
+query as well as in sub-SELECTs, but this is an extension.

-The FOR NO KEY UPDATE
+The FOR NO KEY UPDATE, FOR SHARE and

-variants, as well as the NOWAIT
+FOR KEY SHARE variants, as well as the NOWAIT

-options, do not appear in the
+and SKIP LOCKED options, do not appear in the

 standard.